Golden Dragon massacre: Investigation

 The San Francisco Police Department (SFPD) announced they were close to solving the crime soon after the shooting, but Chief Charles Gain criticized the Chinatown community for its silence and "abdication of responsibility" due to "the subculture of fear" of gang reprisals.
 SFPD Lieutenant Daniel Murphy, head of the investigation, said, "because so many innocent people were killed and injured, this time we have been getting more cooperation out of the residents and witnesses in Chinatown than we normally do."
 Chinatown residents came forward to provide tips in the days following the shooting, identifying that Wah Ching diners and Joe Boys assailants were present that night.

 Chief Gain followed up his earlier criticism by calling gambling in Chinatown "blatant, historic and rampant".
 Gain later claimed his criticism of gambling in Chinatown was a gambit to anger the community and provoke them into providing more information.
-Gordon Lew, an editor of the local Chinatown newspaper East-West, in turn, criticized the SFPD for relying on information and cooperation from community leaders linked to the underworld, leading to community distrust of the SFPD, and concluded that "committing suicide is not a virtue among the Chinese".
+Gordon Lew, an editor of the local Chinatown newspaper East-West, in turn, criticized the SFPD for relying on information and cooperation from supposed community leaders linked to the underworld, leading to community distrust of the SFPD, and concluded that "committing suicide is not a virtue among the Chinese".
 Joe Fong, founder of the Joe Boys, said in an interview from prison that SFPD officers had been paid to protect gambling operations in Chinatown, which Chief Gain disputed, saying that was part of the police culture prior to his ascension to the chief.

 Mayor George Moscone announced a US$25,000 reward for information leading to the conviction of the shooters two days after it occurred, the largest reward offered in San Francisco to date.
 The unprecedented reward was eventually increased to US$100,000 in late September, the highest reward allowed by city law.
 The SFPD received the first lead in the case two weeks after the shooting, pointing at Curtis Tam.

 However, by December 1977, no arrests had been made, though police were investigating the deadly rivalry between the Joe Boys and Wah Ching.
 The reward was eventually collected by Gan Wah "Robert" Woo of the Joe Boys.
 Woo had been arrested in March 1978 for participating in another gang skirmish on February 15 in Portsmouth Square, a shooting that left two Wah Ching members wounded.
 He gave the police a recording of Tam conversing about the massacre; subsequently, Woo was kept in protective custody after he had been identified as the informant.